Can you find pied wagtails in gardens? And what do pied wagtail juveniles and females look like? Read on to find out this and more.

 Pied wagtails lay brown spotted eggs about 2 cm long and 1.5 cm wide.
 Females lay five or six eggs in a cup-shaped nest made of twigs, moss and other plant fibres, the hollow of which is padded with animal hair and feathers.

-What does a white wagtail’s habitat look like?
+What does a pied wagtail’s habitat look like?

 Wagtails love open spaces where they can hunt for insects on the ground.
 Sunny places where there is a lot of food are best.
 Pied wagtails are also often found near bodies of water, but nest-friendly structures such as embankments, small groups of trees and buildings are also important habitats.